Montana State University Billings

 Student Learning Outcomes

 MSU Billings understands that student success and student learning takes place inside and outside the classroom.
 The ability to assess and measure that success is imperative.
 The university’s challenges, now and in the future, are to refine student learning outcomes, develop a systemic process that is valid and reliable to collect the appropriate data, and then aggregate/ disaggregate that data.
 To assure that the university’s programs continue to meet the needs of both the students and the community, MSU Billings engages in ongoing review and revision of its assessment processes.
 This regular review process has resulted in the revision of the university’s academic programs as articulated in this catalog.
-Using the in-depth review of general education as a starting point, and working in close cooperation with the Colleges of Allied Health Professions, Arts and Sciences, Business, Education, and City College, the University has expanded assessment throughout the institution.
+Using the in-depth review of general education as a starting point, and working in close cooperation with the Colleges of Business, Education, Health Professions and Science, Liberal Arts and Social Sciences, and City College, the University has expanded assessment throughout the institution.
 Each program publishes objectives/student learning outcomes in the General Bulletin, the City College Catalog, or the Graduate Catalog, as appropriate.
 Program outcomes are reviewed through Annual Reports.
 Changes in programs result from review of objectives as they relate to student achievement, program/faculty/student data, and state/national specialty area standards.

 Montana State University Billings was established in 1927 as Eastern Montana State Normal School.
 At that time all the institutions of higher education were located in western Montana, so the university was designed to serve the needs of eastern Montana, especially with respect to preparing teachers for elementary schools.
 In 1966, the institution’s name was changed to Eastern Montana College.
 In 1994, with the merger of the Billings Vocational Technical Center, the institution became Montana State University Billings.
 The University has grown with the city of Billings to become the major higher educational center in south-central and eastern Montana.